 My perspective (coming from a background in science and technology) is that “The human being knows not the world-in-itself but rather the world-as-rendered-by-the-human-mind.” is right and indeed, we should go further and add that the “world-as-rendered-by-the-human-mind.” is different in every mind and that human culture is to do with the dealing with the world that is the sum of all the worlds-as-rendered-by-every-human-mind.
 A messy business!

 Thus scientist A observes some aspect of the world-out-there, forms a Meaning in her mind and reports her interpretation, usually by writing a paper.
-Scientist B reads this paper, forms a meeting in his mind and repeats the observation and in the process checks that the Meaning in his mind is consistant with that in scientist A’s.
-The paper can only become part of Science if anyone, from any background, is able to do this check by repeating this check.
+Scientist B reads this paper, forms a Meaning in his mind and repeats the observation and in the process checks that the Meaning in his mind is consistant with that in scientist A’s.
+The paper can only become part of Science if anyone, from any background, is able to do repeat this check.

 Here is an obsevation that can be repeated:

 Vinegar added to beetroot juice turns red.
-Washing soda or ammonia added to beetroot juicei turns blue.
+Washing soda or ammonia added to beetroot juice turns it blue.